ctch3ng/Digitalisation-AIO-Package/README.md

 ### Setup Steps
 1. Clone this repository.
 2. Configure the `.env` file with your preferred credentials.
+(You can skip this if you just want to give it a test drive)
 - Set your PostgreSQL password.
+The default password is `05JD£AEBW2'f`.
 - Define Grafana admin credentials.
+The default username and password are `admin` and `0m{-}>7nP8)C`, respectively.
 3. Launch the stack:
 ```
 docker-compose up -d